markvarga21/studentManager/README.md

 ### - Frontend -

 This connects the applications backend with the user.
-It is built using ReactJS and for the styling Tailwind CSS.
-The frontend stores the uploaded selfie and displays it in the table row.
+It was built using React JS and for the styling Tailwind CSS was applied.
+The frontend stores the uploaded selfie and displays it in the user table row.
 This is achieved using <a href="https://firebase.google.com/docs/storage">Firebases's Storage</a> service.

 The frontend also has the ability to inform the user about an error or exception in a custom error panel.
 In case, it is displayed on the user addition panel.

 Finally, there is a minimal authentication service which is also provided by <a href="https://firebase.google.com/docs/auth">Firebase</a>.
-For accessing the application please reach out to me, for granting access to the application, because its strictly restricted to the previously added users by me.
+For accessing the application please reach out to me, for granting you access to the application, because its strictly restricted to the previously added users by me.

 <a href="https://github.com/markvarga21/userManagerFrontend">Link to the frontend repository</a>